FAQ

 Can I contact you about full-time work?

-Please be aware that relocation is not an option for me.
+Relocation is not an option for me.
 My work is contingent on working locally with my customers.

 Are you willing to be a contributing writer to my blog/website or appear on my podcast?